Last modified: October 6, 2020 | Previous Versions

 2. Payment Terms.

-2.4 Invoice Disputes & Refunds.
-Any invoice disputes must be submitted prior to the payment due date.
+2.3 Invoice Disputes & Refunds.
+Any invoice disputes must be submitted before the payment due date.
 If the parties determine that certain billing inaccuracies are attributable to Google, Google will not issue a corrected invoice, but will instead issue a credit memo specifying the incorrect amount in the affected invoice.
 If the disputed invoice has not yet been paid, Google will apply the credit memo amount to the disputed invoice and Customer will be responsible for paying the resulting net balance due on that invoice.
-To the fullest extent permitted by law, Customer waives all claims relating to Fees unless claimed within sixty days after charged (this does not affect any Customer rights with its credit card issuer).
-Refunds (if any) are at the discretion of Google and will only be in the form of credit for the Services.
+To the fullest extent permitted by law, Customer waives all claims relating to Fees unless claimed within 60 days after the invoice date.
+Refunds (if any) are at Google's discretion and will only be in the form of credit for the Services.
 Nothing in this Agreement obligates Google to extend credit to any party.

-2.5 Delinquent Payments; Suspension.
+2.4 Delinquent Payments; Suspension.
 Late payments may bear interest at the rate of 1.5% per month (or the highest rate permitted by law, if less) from the payment due date until paid in full.
 Customer will be responsible for all reasonable expenses (including attorneys' fees) incurred by Google in collecting such delinquent amounts.
-If Customer is late on payment for the Services, Google may suspend the Services or terminate the Agreement for breach pursuant to Section 9.2.
+If Customer is late on payment for the Services, Google may Suspend the Services or terminate the Agreement for breach under Section 8.2 (Termination for Breach).

-2.6 No Purchase Order Number Required.
-For clarity, Customer is obligated to pay all applicable Fees without any requirement for Google to provide a purchase order number on Google's invoice (or otherwise).
+2.5 No Purchase Order Number Required.
+Customer is obligated to pay all applicable Fees without any requirement for Google to provide a purchase order number on Google's invoice (or otherwise).